CCA-Public/digital-archives-manual/guides/diskimaging.md

 ## Disk imaging original physical media

 At CCA, we capture the contents of original physical media as raw disk images.
 A disk image is a computer file that is an exact replica of the contents of a disk or other digital storage volume as that information exists on a particular physical storage medium.
 Because disk images can be stored redundantly, backed up, and audited in ways that physical carriers like DVDs or external hard drives cannot, they are a much better suited for preservation of digital information over time, while retaining all characteristics of the original physical media as a storage volume.
+If it is decided that the contents of a disk should be made available, disk images are ingested into the CCA's digital repository, Archivematica, to be stored until its contents are ready to be processed.
+Once processed, it will be accessible through our access tool, SCOPE.

 Except when circumstances require different solutions, CCA prefers raw disk image formats (e.g. "dd" or "raw") or ISO images (for optical media).